 There are two types of field sets which can be added from the tool bar on the right:

-- Basic Field Set – this is a collection of other fields that are grouped together and can be duplicated.
-Simply click and drag to add a Basic Field Set to your form.
+- Basic Field Set – A Basic Field Set is a collection of other fields that are grouped together and can be duplicated.
+To add a Basic Field Set, simply click and drag it!
 You will be prompted to name the field set at this time.

 For this example, we’ll be using the Field Set to collect information on volunteers for a youth retreat:

 Once you click “OK”, you will see this on your form:

 We can now add items to our Field Set by using the fields provided in the tool bar on the right.
 To ensure the fields are added to the field set, you’ll want to click and drag the field within the field set box, rather than the form as a whole.
 You can be sure you are adding to the field set by dragging the field and dropping it above the ‘Add Another…’ link.

 “Save” and “Publish” your form, then click to “Preview” it to see how your Field Set works:

 You will see the ‘Duplicate Action’ text listed on the form, in this case “Add Another Volunteer”.
 When you click this, the field set will be duplicated, allowing you to register another volunteer through the same form:

 If another field set is added accidentally, it can be removed using the trash icon next to the name of the field set.

 - Person Field Set – A Person Field Set is specific to a person which cannot be used for other items such as meals, books, etc. This field set is great for collecting information for registrations or tickets that need to be limited.
 As an example, you would use Person Field Set if you were preparing for a concert or youth retreat that has a maximum number of registrants set at 50 because of venue or chaperone limitations.
 To add a Person Field Set, you will click and drag the field onto your form.
 Once you’ve done this, you will see the settings box: